nochhacks/Basic_Reverse_Shell/README.md

 3) Run the Server.py script first from the command line:
 <pre>./Server.py</pre>

-4) Then run the Client.py script through python, or through the command line.
-Depending on the client OS, you may need to manually convert the line ending style using <b>dos2unix</b>.
+4) Then run the Client.py script on the target machine; through Python3, or through the command line.